jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Don't forget, of course, that in parts of the world the sun is _north_ at solar noon.
 And in the tropics, it alternates.

-## How 'bout a reverse sundial?
+## True directions with a reverse sundial

-The hour hand of a 24-hour analog watch follows the apparent path of the sun, so it comes in pretty handy as a compass.
+Now that we've got those directional _lies_ out of the way, let's discuss how to find the _truth_.
+The hour hand of a 24-hour analog watch follows the apparent path of the sun very well, so it comes in pretty handy as a compass.
 With a little trickery, even a 12-hour watch will do.

 First you'll have to identify your local solar noon.
 Calculate it or look it up.
 Use 12:00 as a rough approximation _if you must_, or 13:00 during daylight